TaylorJadin/jadin.me/content/posts/2023/11/hacking-on-owncasts-ui-for-reclaimtv/index.md

 }
 ```

 On mobile, I just went the route of loading the Discord embed every single time you click the "Chat" button.
-I'm waiting half a second here too because I found that if the replacement happened to quickly it would sometimes not work properly.
+I'm waiting half a second here too because I found that if the replacement happened too quickly it would sometimes not work properly.
 ```js

 // Replace built-in Chat with Discord on Mobile every time you click the button